tumarkin/edgar/README.md

 # Revision history

+* _0.1.1.2_
+    - `download` subcommand now recognizes already downloaded forms that are stored compressed.
+Use the `--zip-extension` option to specify the appropriate compressed extension, e.g., `--zip-extension=zst`.
+    - `download` subcommand may be limited to a specific number of forms using `--limit` option.
+This may be useful when downloaded a large number of forms by switching to a loop over a smaller number.

 * _0.1.1.1_
     - Edgar's `download` subcommand updated due to changes to the SEC website.
 Previously only the index files were throttled, affecting